 How Do You Teach MLA Format?

-A formative assessment that I like to use involves true or false questions about plagiarism, citations, and MLA format.
-This activity measures students’ understanding of why MLA format is important.
+A formative assessment that students respond well to involves true or false questions about plagiarism, citations, and MLA format.
+This activity measures students’ understanding of why MLA format is important and helps educators understand how to teach MLA format effectively.

-To introduce new concepts slowly, I use MLA format worksheets that break skills down day-by-day.
+To introduce new concepts slowly, I use spiralled instruction to break down information into manageable chunks.
 For example, one day might focus on identifying different parts of an MLA citation (author, title, date, etc.).
 The next day can explore why some citations look different than others.
-The following day might have students identify the type of source referred to in each citation (a book, an article, a YouTube video, etc.).
+The following day might have students identify the type of source in different examples of citations (a book, an article, a YouTube video, etc.).
+These steps are essential when learning how to teach MLA format systematically.

-To repeatedly assess comprehension, you can quiz students about their understanding of MLA format material you’ve covered so far.
-These MLA citation activities incorporate quiz questions to evaluate students’ understanding of MLA format.
-They also have students identify errors in MLA citations.
+A key component to spiralled instruction involves revisiting material and assessing comprehension.
+These MLA citation activities include bite-sized daily tasks and incorporate quiz questions to evaluate students’ understanding of MLA format.
+They also have students identify common errors in MLA citations, reinforcing how to teach MLA format accurately.

 Using an MLA Format “Cheat Sheet”